July 4, 2024 easy tips to save a dying orchid

 6. Fertilize Sparingly

 Over fertilizing can burn the roots and leaves.
 Orchids need a balanced, weak fertilizer.
-Fertilizing provides essential nutrients that support growth and flowering.
+Too strong and it will definitely hurt your plant.

 Fertilizer Schedule:

 • Use a balanced orchid fertilizer (20-20-20).
-This ratio indicates equal parts of nitrogen, phosphorus’s and potassium, essential for healthy growth.
+This ratio is equal parts of nitrogen, phosphorus’s and potassium, all essential for their healthy growth.

 • Dilute the fertilizer to half strength.
-Orchids are sensitive to fertilizer so a weaker solution is safer.
+As mentioned orchids are sensitive to fertilizer.
+So it’s better to be safe rather than sorry, and in this case a weaker solution is safer.

 • Fertilize every two weeks during the growing season and once a month during winter.